 Flight delays compensation – what to do if a claim is refused

-There’s usual no cost involved in escalating your complaint, however some adjudicators such as CEDR charge a nominal fee if unsuccessful.
+There’s usually no cost involved in escalating your complaint, however, some adjudicators such as CEDR charge a nominal fee if unsuccessful.

 Flight delays compensation – check your travel insurance

 In addition to flight delays compensation, don’t forget to check and claim against your travel insurance policy.
 Most travel insurance policies include payments for flight delays, and other costs incurred such as missing events.
 Each policy is different, but you’re entitled to make a claim as well as pursuing flight delays compensation with the airline.